Infotekkers/EFPL/vue-admin-client/README.md

 ## File Naming

-- **Uses a flat naming structure where child components carry their parent's name**
+- **Use a flat naming structure where child components carry their parent's name**

   - HelloWorld.vue
   - HelloWorldMsg.vue